jackiecwv/SDS-CP033-spinescope/REPORT-ADV.md

 > Answer the EDA questions provided in the project materials here.
 Focus on data quality, trends, anomalies, and relationships.

-### 🔑 Question 1: What roles or experience levels yield the highest average salary?
+### 🔑 Question 1: Which features are most strongly correlated with spinal abnormalities?

-### 🔑 Question 2: Does remote work correlate with higher or lower salaries?
+### 🔑 Question 2: Are any features linearly dependent on others (e.g., sacral slope and pelvic incidence)?

-### 🔑 Question 3: Are there differences in salary based on company size or location?
+### 🔑 Question 3: Do biomechanical measurements cluster differently for normal vs. abnormal cases?

-### 🔑 Question 4: How consistent are salaries across similar job titles?
+### 🔑 Question 4: Are there multicollinearity issues that impact modeling?

 ---